Gaylor Lakes in Yosemite National Park.

 Starting at an elevation of 9,250 feet, the hike to Lower Gaylor Lake offers a rewarding climb, leading hikers to a serene alpine setting.

-The trailhead for Middle and Upper Gaylor Lakes is located immediately to the right as you enter Yosemite via the Tioga Pass Entrance.
+The Middle and Upper Gaylor Lakes Trailhead is located immediately to the right as you enter Yosemite via the Tioga Pass Entrance.

 There is a small parking area at the trailhead with space for about a dozen cars, along with a few amenities such as restrooms and food storage lockers.